liborty/TokenCrypt/README.md

 Standard  **`base64`** tool which is normally pre-installed on Linux.

-The default compression used is `lzma` (.lz) but `zstd` (.zst) can be chosen with the `-z` flag to `ncrpt`.
-There is not much difference in their compression rates but lzma appears to be slightly better and zst slightly faster.

-**`lzma`** compression is the default.
+**`lzma`** is the default compression.
 It is normally pre-installed, otherwise install it with '`sudo apt-get install lzma`'.

-**`zstd`** compression only needs to be installed if you explicitly choose to use it.
-Install it with: `sudo apt-get install zstd`, either before the above installation or at any time thereafter. `dcrpt` issues a warning if `zstd` is not installed.
+**`zstd`** compression needs to be installed before you can explicitly select to use it with `-z` flag to `ncrpt`.
+To install: `sudo apt-get install zstd`.
+`dcrpt` issues a warning if `zstd` is not installed.
 This warning can be ignored if there are no `.zst` files to be decompressed.

+There is not much difference in the compression rates: lzma appears to be slightly better and zstd slightly faster.

 ## Usage